-3 Attract top-tier talent with the latest tech Research suggests that filling an in-demand tech role takes an average of 61 days,16 almost 20 days longer than a non-tech role.
+Attract top-tier talent with the latest tech Research suggests that filling an in-demand tech role takes an average of 61 days, almost 20 days longer than a non-tech role.
 As the tech talent shortage drags on, existing teams who must work overtime to meet IT demand are also impacted.
 Employing new, innovative technologies can not only help and streamline the workflow for current team members, it can show potential candidates they'll have the support they need to do their jobs effectively.
-4 Optimize efficiency and security with asset tracking Missing assets are a challenge for efficient operations.
-In fact, a study by Ivanti recently revealed that 43% of IT professionals report using spreadsheets as one of their resources for tracking assets, and more than half do not manage the entire lifecycle of their assets.17 But wait, there's more: 56% currently do not manage the entire asset lifecycle, risking redundant assets, potentially creating risk, and causing unnecessary and costly purchases.
-The hybrid workforce has complicated asset management as teams 43% of IT pros report using spreadsheets as one of their resources for tracking assets do not manage the entire asset lifecycle of hardware and software throughout its lifecycle.
-Using asset management tools can increase accountability, visibility and security, creating a return on investment quickly. must work to keep track
+Optimise efficiency and security with asset tracking Missing assets are a challenge for efficient operations.
+In fact, a study by Ivanti recently revealed that 43% of IT professionals report using spreadsheets as one of their resources for tracking assets, and more than half do not manage the entire lifecycle of their assets.
+But wait, there's more: 56% currently do not manage the entire asset lifecycle, risking redundant assets, potentially creating risk, and causing unnecessary and costly purchases.

+The hybrid workforce has complicated asset management as teams must work to keep track of hardware and software throughout its lifecycle.
+Using asset management tools can increase accountability, visibility and security, creating a return on investment quickly.

-Fuel the Future of Your Business With LocknCharge 56% Used by organizations like San Francisco Unified School District, commercial airline Allegiant Air, and one of the largest energy companies in the world, the FUYL Tower" is an essential member of the IT staff of the future.
-It's not just a charging locker, but a solution that optimizes workflow speed and accountability, freeing up resources so busy IT and Operations teams can focus on more pressing business goals.
-Nearly 250+ hours and \$25k+ is spent annually by an IT ream manually exchanging devices.18 The FUYL Tower pays for itself by reducing the loss of valuable assets, keeping devices secure and charged in 5 or 15 individuallylockable bays at a central location for on-site and nearby remote workers.
-Inherently contactless, it also prioritizes the health and safety of staff and is an ideal solution for ongoing social distancing protocols.
+Fuel the Future of Your Business With LocknCharge Used by organisations like San Francisco Unified School District, commercial airline Allegiant Air, and one of the largest energy companies in the world, the FUYL Tower" is an essential member of the IT staff of the future.
+It's not just a charging locker, but a solution that optimises workflow speed and accountability, freeing up resources so busy IT and Operations teams can focus on more pressing business goals.
+Nearly 250+ hours and \$25k+ is spent annually by an IT Team manually exchanging devices.
+The FUYL Tower pays for itself by reducing the loss of valuable assets, keeping devices secure and charged in 5 or 15 individuallylockable bays at a central location for on-site and nearby remote workers.
+Inherently contactless, it also prioritises the health and safety of staff and is an ideal solution for ongoing social distancing protocols.
 Start preparing for the team of the future with a simple solution.
-The FUYL Tower can work alongside your tech and operations crew, helping maximize workflow efficiency and drive growth.
-Contact us to learn more about how the FUYL Tower can power your organization's digital transformation.
+The FUYL Tower can work alongside your tech and operations crew, helping maximise workflow efficiency and drive growth.
+Contact us to learn more about how the FUYL Tower can power your organisation's digital transformation.
 Learn More Automate Your Workflow With Cloud connectivity that gives admins control as well as seamless integration into existing software, the FUYL Tower automates workflow by: